mysociety/fixmystreet/customising/templates.md

 `_email_color_overrides.html` and `_email_setting_overrides.html` templates to
 set your own colours/branding, and then only copy other HTML templates to translate or otherwise change the wording.

+To include an inline logo in your HTML email, put it at `web/cobrands/yourcobrands/images/email-logo.gif` and make sure `logo_width` and `logo_height` are set appropriately in your `_email_setting_overrides.html`.
+The email template should then pick it up automatically.